How to get your child’s sleep back on track after the summer holiday break

 - Have a quiet and calm bedtime routine focused around the bedroom and bathroom area.

 - Carry out the same series of steps every night so your child knows that sleep is coming.
-They will start to prepare for it as soon as you start the steps.

 - Have 1 or 2 stories.